GradientDevelopment/Gradient/README.md

 The protocol is composed of several key smart contracts that work together to create a robust and decentralized trading environment.

+### Contract Structure

+The protocol has evolved from a single pool contract to a more modular architecture:

+**Previous Structure:**
+- `interfaces/` - Protocol interfaces
+- `libs/` - Shared libraries
+- `test/` - Test contracts and mocks
+- `FallbackExecutor.sol` - External AMM integration
+- `GradientMarketMakerPool.sol` - Single pool contract managing all tokens
+- `GradientOrderbook.sol` - Main orderbook contract
+- `GradientRegistry.sol` - Central registry
+- Fee management integrated within the orderbook

+**Current Structure (V3):**
+- `interfaces/` - Protocol interfaces (including new V3 interfaces)
+- `libs/` - Shared libraries
+- `test/` - Test contracts and mocks
+- `FallbackExecutor.sol` - External AMM integration
+- `GradientMarketMakerPool.sol` - Legacy pool contract (maintained for backward compatibility)
+- `GradientMarketMakerPoolV3.sol` - Individual pool contracts (one per token)
+- `GradientMarketMakerFactory.sol` - Factory contract for deploying separate pool instances
+- `GradientFeeManager.sol` - Dedicated contract for managing partner fees and platform fees
+- `GradientOrderbook.sol` - Main orderbook contract (updated to work with V3 architecture)
+- `GradientRegistry.sol` - Central registry for contract addresses

+**Key Improvements in V3:**
+1. **Separate Pool Contracts**: Each token now has its own dedicated pool contract, providing better isolation and gas efficiency.
+2. **Factory Pattern**: The factory contract manages pool creation and discovery, similar to Uniswap's factory pattern.
+3. **Dedicated Fee Manager**: Fee collection, distribution, and withdrawal logic is now separated into `GradientFeeManager`, providing better security and enabling partner fee management.
+4. **Partner Fee Support**: The fee manager can split fees between the platform and partner teams for designated partner tokens.

 ### `GradientRegistry.sol`

 *   **Purpose:** This contract serves as the central nervous system of the protocol.
-It is an on-chain registry that holds the addresses of all other core contracts (e.g., `GradientOrderbook`, `GradientMarketMakerPool`).
+It is an on-chain registry that holds the addresses of all other core contracts (e.g., `GradientOrderbook`, `GradientMarketMakerFactory`, `GradientFeeManager`).
 *   **Key Features:**
     *   **Upgradability:** By allowing the owner to update contract addresses, the registry enables seamless upgrades to different components of the protocol without requiring a full migration.
     *   **Access Control:** It maintains a list of authorized contracts, ensuring that critical functions can only be called by other trusted parts of the system.
-    *   **System Configuration:** It stores system-wide settings, such as lists of blocked tokens and authorized reward distributors.
+    *   **System Configuration:** It stores system-wide settings, such as lists of blocked tokens, partner tokens, and authorized reward distributors.

 ### `GradientOrderbook.sol`

 *   **Purpose:** This is the main user-facing contract that implements the decentralized exchange logic.
 It manages the entire lifecycle of trade orders.
 *   **Key Features:**
-    *   **Hybrid Order Fulfillment:** It uniquely supports both peer-to-peer (P2P) order matching and integration with a market maker pool for liquidity.
+    *   **Hybrid Order Fulfillment:** It uniquely supports both peer-to-peer (P2P) order matching and integration with market maker pools for liquidity.
     *   **Order Management:** Handles the creation, cancellation, and status tracking of limit and market orders.
     *   **Asset Handling:** Securely locks and transfers ETH and ERC20 tokens upon trade settlement.
     *   **AMM Fallback:** Includes a `fulfillOwnOrderWithAMM` function, allowing users to unlock their assets to execute a trade on an external AMM.
+    *   **Factory Integration:** Uses `GradientMarketMakerFactory` to locate or create token-specific pool contracts.
+    *   **Fee Management:** Delegates fee collection and distribution to `GradientFeeManager`.

-### `GradientMarketMakerPool.sol`
+### `GradientMarketMakerFactory.sol`

-*   **Purpose:** This contract functions as the protocol's dedicated liquidity provider.
-It allows liquidity providers (LPs) to deposit assets (ETH and ERC20 tokens) and earn passive income from trading fees.
+*   **Purpose:** Factory contract that deploys and manages individual `GradientMarketMakerPoolV3` contracts for each token.
+Similar to Uniswap V2 Factory pattern - one pool per token.
 *   **Key Features:**
+    *   **Pool Creation:** Deploys new pool contracts using CREATE2 for deterministic addresses.
+    *   **Pool Registry:** Maintains a mapping of token addresses to their corresponding pool contracts.
+    *   **Liquidity Provision:** Provides convenience functions for adding initial liquidity when creating a new pool.
+    *   **Pool Discovery:** Allows querying pool addresses by token address.

+### `GradientMarketMakerPoolV3.sol`

+*   **Purpose:** Individual pool contract for a specific ERC20 token.
+Each token has its own dedicated pool contract, allowing for better isolation and gas efficiency.
+*   **Key Features:**
-    *   **Liquidity Pools:** Maintains individual liquidity pools for different ERC20 tokens.
+    *   **Token-Specific Pools:** Each pool manages liquidity for a single ERC20 token paired with ETH.
-    *   **LP Rewards:** Collects a share of trading fees from the `GradientOrderbook` and distributes them as rewards to LPs, proportional to their stake in the pool.
+    *   **LP Rewards:** Collects trading fees and distributes them as rewards to LPs, proportional to their stake in the pool.
     *   **Order Fulfillment:** Interacts directly with the `GradientOrderbook` to provide the necessary assets to fill trades that cannot be matched P2P.
+    *   **Fee Distribution:** Receives fees from `GradientFeeManager` and distributes them proportionally to liquidity providers.
-    *   **Ratio Management:** Relies on a Uniswap V2 pair to enforce a fair 50/50 deposit ratio for liquidity provision.
+    *   **Ratio Management:** Enforces fair 50/50 deposit ratios for liquidity provision.

+### `GradientFeeManager.sol`

+*   **Purpose:** Centralized contract for managing all fee collection, distribution, and withdrawal.
+Separates fee logic from the main orderbook for better security and maintainability.
+*   **Key Features:**
+    *   **Fee Collection:** Collects trading fees from the orderbook (both ETH and token fees).
+    *   **Partner Fee Management:** Tracks and manages fees for partner tokens, splitting fees between the GRAY team and partner teams.
+    *   **Platform Fee Management:** Accumulates platform fees for later withdrawal by the owner.
+    *   **Fee Distribution:** Automatically distributes 50% of fees to market maker pools and 50% to teams (with partner splits when applicable).
+    *   **Withdrawal Functions:** Provides separate functions for platform owners and partner teams to claim their accumulated fees.

 ### `FallbackExecutor.sol`